quipucords/quipucords-ui/CONTRIBUTING.md

 - Pull request code, see [Updating unit tests during development]()

-> To resolve failures for any GitHub actions make sure you first review the results of the test by clicking the `checks` tab on the related pull request.
+> To resolve failures for any GitHub actions make sure you first review the results of the test by
+> clicking the `checks` tab on the related pull request.
+>
 > Caching for GitHub actions and NPM packages is active.
 This caching allows subsequent pull request
 > updates to avoid reinstalling yarn dependencies.
 >
 > Occasionally test failures can occur after recent NPM package updates either in the pull request
 > itself or in a prior commit to the pull request.
 The most common reason for this failure presents when
-> a NPM package has changed its support for different versions of NodeJS and those packages are updated
+> a NPM package has changed its support for different versions of NodeJS.
-> in the `dev` branch.
 >
 > If test failures are happening shortly after a NPM package update you may need to clear the
 > GitHub actions cache and restart the related tests.